 What is the Schengen Zone?

 The Schengen Zone, also known as the Schengen Area, is a group of countries in Europe that has no internal border controls.
-This means that a visitor to Spain can cross into France and Portugal and the rest of Europe without needing to show a passport.
+This means that a visitor to Spain can cross into France and Portugal and the rest of Europe without ever needing to show a passport at an official border control.

 - How to Get from Spain to Portugal